-Tis the season for wild ramps.
-And wild ramp pesto with walnuts.
-Truly the perfect bite of garlicky, oniony, and springy.
-Ramps are only around for a few short weeks each spring so run, don’t walk, to your farmers market this weekend to pick up your wild ramps.
+Perfect spring pesto featuring ramps, also known as wild leeks, and walnuts.
+Ramps are the perfect mix of garlicky, oniony, and chive flavors.
+They are only around for a few short weeks each spring so run, don’t walk, to your farmers market this weekend to pick up your wild ramps.

-Ramps are not easily cultivated, therefor they must be foraged.
+Ramps are often called spring onions or wild leeks but they are neither.
+They have stronger garlic flavor with a bit of sweetness like an onion.
+Ramps are not easily cultivated, therefore they must be foraged.
 They grow wild in the eastern US and Canada.
 Found at specialty grocers, farmers markets or maybe your own back yard.
-Ramps are often called spring onions or wild leeks but they are neither.
-Ramps have stronger garlic flavor with a bit of sweetness like an onion.

 We transplanted ramps a few years ago from a friend’s property to a very shady, wet area in our yard.
 Amazingly they grew, but we don’t have enough to pull for eating.
 Yet.
 Fingers crossed for next year.
 We picked these beauties up at a local farm stand.